 - 1. Students who complete a modified curriculum - 2.
 Students who participate in DLM - 3.
-Start discussions early (Junior High) - 4.
-Include Principal and Coordinator in making this decision. - 5.
+Start discussions early (Junior High) and communicate with parents - 4.
+Include Principal and Coordinator in making this decision and document - 5.
 All students CAN legally receive a diploma but it is up to the district and IEP team